 The Company entered into a lease agreement with Nakeen Corporation for the plantation area inclusive of the standing crops, properties and equipment effective January 1, 2013 which expired on December 31, 2013 with an option to pre-terminate the lease agreement as agreed by both parties.
 Also provided in the lease agreement, from October 1, 2012 up to December 31, 2012, the Company shall be given access to enter Nakeen's premises for the set-up, construction and preparation for its intended use of the plantation area.
 The lease was extended up to April 1, 2020.
-The lease contract with NAKEEN was renewed and expired on April 1, 2025.
+The lease contract with NAKEEN was renewed and expired on April 1, 2022.
+The same was renewed and extended for another three (3) years which will expire on April 1, 2025.
+The lease agreement will be extended for another three (3) years which will expire on April 1, 2028.